 - An infection that spreads to the joints and other areas of the body.
 The gonorrhea-causing bacteria can spread through the bloodstream and infect other parts of your body, including the joints.
 Possible consequences are fever, rash, skin ulcers, joint pain, swelling and tightness.

 - Complications in infants.
-Babies who pass gonorrhea from their mother during childbirth may develop blindness, sores on their skin, and infections.
+Babies infected from their mothers at birth may develop blindness, scalp sores, and infections.